sudipg4112001/coordinate_prediction/README.md

 # Coordinate Prediction

-This repository contains code for coordinate prediction based on a provided dataset.
+The project involves human face images, each featuring a single face.
+The target landmark for prediction is the lip, which is annotated with a single coordinate or dot.
+The prediction is accomplished through a deep learning algorithm.

 ## Getting Started